- Home Town: Espoo, Finland

 - Career National Titles: 3

-- Favorite Layout: PAP: 5-1/4" straight across - My favorite layout is the pin above the bridge with the CG kicked right of the grip line with no extra hole.
-The thumb hole acts as a balance hole as it is placed 1" right of the grip line.
+- Favorite Layout: PAP: 5-1/4" straight across - My favorite layout is pin above bridge with CG kicked right of grip line with no extra hole.
+Thumb hole acts as a balance hole as it is placed 1" right of grip line.

 I have been around the sport of bowling my entire life.
 My father worked at a bowling center when I was little so of course i was easily hooked.
 I started rolling the ball down the lane about the same time I learned to walk.
 As I continued to grow as a child so did my game.
 By the time I was 14 I started to travel great distances to events around my native country of Finland.
 From that point I knew I wanted to travel the world and become the best bowler I could be.

 My family and friends always have and always will mean a lot to me, just as the sport of bowling.
 Bowling has guided me through many life experiences from traveling the globe to creating wonderful friendships.
 More importantly bowling allowed me to meet my future wife and recent mother to our first child, Veronica.
 She has been by my side and helped me grow along the way as a bowler, a man and now as a father.

 Gothenburg, Sweden resident was born in Espoo, Finland...Began bowling with two hands as a toddler…Won his exemption into the PBA World Series of Bowling as European Bowling Tour points leader…Speaks fluent English...One of three "two-handers" competing on Tour this season...Has won numerous medals in international competition...Won 2009 WTBA World Ranking Masters…Won 2008 QubicaAMF World Cup…Owns 10 European Bowling Tour titles…Two-time EBT Bowler of the Year...Won gold medal in 2013 World Games singles competition...Inducted into World Bowling Writers International Bowling Hall of Fame in 2013.